core-wg/comi/draft-ietf-core-comi.md

 application/yang-value+cbor:

 : represents a CBOR YANG document containing one YANG data node value.
-  A YANG data node instance can be a leaf, a container, a list, a list instance, a RPC input, a RPC output, an action input, an action output, a leaf-list, an anydata or an anyxml.
+  The YANG data node instance can be a leaf, a container, a list, a list instance, a RPC input, a RPC output, an action input, an action output, a leaf-list, an anydata or an anyxml.
 The CBOR encoding for each of these YANG data node instances are defined in
   {{I-D.ietf-core-yang-cbor}} section 4.

 : FORMAT: data-node-value

-: DELTA ENCODING: SIDs included in YANG containers, list instances, RPC inputs, RPC outputs, action inputs, actions output and anydata are encoding using a delta value equal to the SID of the current schema node minus the SID of the parent.
+: DELTA ENCODING: SIDs included in a YANG container, a list instance, a RPC input, a RPC output, an action input, an actions output and an anydata are encoded using a delta value equal to the SID of the current schema node minus the SID of the parent.
 The parent SID of root data nodes is defined by the URI carried in the associated request (i.e. GET, PUT, POST).

 application/yang-values+cbor:

-: represents a YANG document containing a list of data node value.
+: represents a YANG document containing a list of data node values.

 : FORMAT: CBOR array of data-node-value

-: DELTA ENCODING: SIDs included in YANG containers and list instances
+: DELTA ENCODING: SIDs included in a YANG container, a list instance and an anydata are encoded using a delta value equal to the SID of the current schema node minus the SID of the parent.

-The parent SID used by root data nodes of each data node value are encoding using a delta value equal to the SID of the current schema node minus the SID of the parent.
-The parent SID of root data node are defined by the coresponding instance-identifier carried in the FETCH request.
+  The parent SID of root data nodes is defined by the corresponding instance-identifier carried in the FETCH request.

 application/yang-tree+cbor:

 : represents a CBOR YANG document containing a YANG data tree.